HussamGoda/Final-Project/README.md

 - folder "SS_runs": contains files saved (using pickle) from the cross-validation runs.
 - Folder “templates”: contains the file “index.html”
 - "Visa_xv_model.py": code for defining Python flask, performing calculations, and returning output to the front end.

+If you require to run any code, please maintain the files' relative locations as shown in the Repo.